 In the empty space add the country code and the locale code for your translated language.
 In the case of French, this bit of code would become”

 Save the file and you’re done.

-We’ve already covered translation plugins here at WPMU DEV, so this time, let’s focus on plugins that help with preparing themes and plugins for translation.
+We’ve already covered translation plugins here at WPMU DEV, but this time, let’s focus on plugins that help with preparing themes and plugins for translation as well.

 While POEdit is a great tool, there are a few plugins which allow you to translate, well, plugins, in your WordPress admin.

 WPML enables you to translate the texts coming from themes and plugins you use in your sites.

 By default, WPML doesn’t scan or load these translation files into the database.
 Therefore, if you want to translate or edit these strings, you first need to scan the translation files of the related theme or a plugin.

 Once the theme or plugin strings are scanned you can translate them on the WPML -> String Translation page.

 WPML also doesn’t need to access the database to display translations of theme and plugin texts.
 Because of this, translating theme and plugin texts will have no impact on your site’s performance.